SunilMatkar/RSP-Game/README.md

 # RSP-Game

-Project Statement -  Remember a childhood game "Rock, Paper and Scissors".
+ Mini Project Statement -  Remember a childhood game "Rock, Paper and Scissors".
 It is a two-player game in which each person simultaneously chooses either rock, paper, or scissors.